Philly Family Neighborhood Guide: Chestnut Hill and Mt. Airy

 More athletic opportunities can be found at Wissahickon Skating Club (550 West Willow Grove Avenue) and through Chestnut Hill Youth Sports Club.
 Mt.
 Airy Baseball is an all-volunteer community tradition that holds leagues and clinics all year.
 And for something a little different, the Philadelphia School of Circus Arts (6452 Greene Street) hosts exhilarating classes and camps starting as young as age 3 (and even has adult offerings), and has just added an outdoor flying trapeze!

 Germantown Avenue is the main street in Chestnut Hill, where you’ll find so many wonderful independent businesses.
 Villavillekula (8419 Germantown Avenue) is one of the city’s best children’s stores, with unique toys, clothes, and more.
-Oxford Circus Toys (8127 Germantown Avenue) is another great place to shop for toys and gifts.
-And if that’s not enough great toy stores for you, Busy Bee Toys is set to open this fall as well.
+If you’re in need of a baby gift or some baby/toddler gear, then Buddha Babe is a spot you do not want to miss!

-Fun preppy clothes and accessories can be found at Quelque Chose (8437 Germantown Avenue) and Bohemian Pink (8638 Germantown Avenue), which you may have encountered in pop-ups at places like the Flower Show or Devon Horse Show.
+Fun preppy clothes and accessories can be found at Quelque Chose (8437 Germantown Avenue), which you may have encountered in pop-ups at places like the Flower Show or Devon Horse Show.
 Germantown Avenue also is the location for many antique, home, and gift shops.
 We especially love the unique Serendipity (8506 Germantown Avenue).
+Need more shops?
+Look no further!

 Mt.
 Airy also is home to Big Blue Marble Bookstore (551 Carpenter Lane)—one of our city’s great independent bookstores—that hosts weekly storytimes for little ones, Dungeons and Dragons for tweens, and an annual Kids’ Literary Festival with local authors and more fun.